AREAL BÖHLER

 Marie Schubert lives and works in Düsseldorf.
 Since 2020, she has been studying sculpture at the Düsseldorf Art Academy, initially under Prof. Franka Hörnschemeyer and, since 2024, in the class of Prof. Alexandra Bircken.
 Her works have been exhibited on several occasions, most recently at the MiettinenCollection, Berlin, the Philara Collection, Düsseldorf, the Kunstquartier Bethanien, Berlin, and together with the Working Textiles collective at the Museum Ludwig, Cologne, the Temporary Gallery, Cologne, and Live Lab Studios, Düsseldorf.

-To mark the opening, there will be a concert at 8 p.m. by the band Blue Sugar Boundaries, founded by Marie Schubert, Viktoria Feierabend, Sonja Heim and Linda Skellington, followed by drinks and a warehouse party with DJ sets by Carolina Reaper, 500insights and GG Dee.
+To mark the opening, there has been a concert at 8 p.m. by the band Blue Sugar Boundaries, founded by Marie Schubert, Viktoria Feierabend, Sonja Heim and Linda Skellington, followed by drinks and a warehouse party with DJ sets by Carolina Reaper, 500insights and GG Dee.

 Saskia Tamara Kaiser – invited by ArtJunk